kubevirt/user-guide/workloads/virtual-machines/disks-and-volumes.md

 All possible configuration options are available in the [Disk API Reference](https://kubevirt.github.io/api-reference/master/definitions.html#_v1_disk).

-All types but **floppy** allow you to specify the `bus` attribute.
-The `bus` attribute determines how the disk will be presented to the Guest Operating System. **floppy** disks don't support the `bus` attribute: they are always attached to the `fdc` bus.
+All types, with the exception of **floppy**, allow you to specify the `bus` attribute.
+The `bus` attribute determines how the disk will be presented to the guest operating system. **floppy** disks don't support the `bus` attribute: they are always attached to the `fdc` bus.

 ### lun

-A `lun` disk will expose the volume as a LUN device to the vm.
-This allows the vm to execute arbitrary iscsi command passthrough.
+A `lun` disk will expose the volume as a LUN device to the VM.
+This allows the VM to execute arbitrary iSCSI command passthrough.

-A minimal example which attaches a `PersistentVolumeClame` named `mypvc` as a `lun` device to the vm:
+A minimal example which attaches a `PersistentVolumeClame` named `mypvc` as a `lun` device to the VM:

 ```text
 metadata: